titanXL/nodejs-bot/README.md

 The AI bot is trained for weather and time intents using https://wit.ai/ For the frontend part => React

-install all dependencies in the micro-services and run "node bin/run.js"
+install all dependencies in the micro-services and run 'node bin/run.js'